2 Year Sleep Regression – The Professional Advice You Need!

 How Long Does The 2 Year Sleep Regression Last?

-The one thing to remember about a sleep regression is that it is a transitory phase and should not last longer than 3 weeks.
+The 2 year sleep regression should not last longer than 3 weeks.

-If you are consistent in how you handle the 2 year sleep regression and are aware of what the causes are, then there is no reason for the 2 year sleep regression to be any more than a short blip in your little one’s sleep schedule.
+If you are consistent in how you handle the 2 year sleep regression and are aware of what the causes are, then there is no reason for this regression to be any more than a short blip in your little one’s sleep schedule.

 However, knowing the signs of a sleep regression and what the causes are will be key in preventing this sleep regression from becoming a bad habit.